thenativeweb/get-next-version/README.md

 For convenience, you may use the GitHub Action when running `get-next-version` inside a workflow on GitHub.

+**NOTE: When cloning the repository, make sure to set the `fetch-depth` option to `0`, otherwise `get-next-version` will not be able to analyse the history of the repository!**

+An example workflow that makes use of the GitHub Action is shown below:

 ```yaml
 name: Example workflow